Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Edit the Dockerfile and Entrypoint
 ==================================

 Next, it's time to edit the ``Dockerfile``.
-This defines how to build the image for the package by declaring the environment, building stages, and mounting the package to the volume specified in the ``manifest``.
+This defines how to build the image for the package by declaring the environment, building stages, and copying any binaries or assets needed to run the service or its health checks to the image filesystem.

 1. We start by importing a base image, in this case Alpine, as recommended.